eclipse-sumo/sumo/docs/web/docs/Networks/Elevation.md

 To calibrate the color range to the elevations found in the network, the *Recalibrate Rainbow* within the gui settings dialog button may be used.

-Furthermore, [sumo-gui](../sumo-gui.md) is [available with support for 3D-Visualization](https://sumo.dlr.de/daily/sumo-msvc12extrax64-git.zip) which can be used to visualize elevation profiles as well.
+Furthermore, there is an "extra" version of [sumo-gui](../sumo-gui.md) [available with support for 3D-Visualization](../Downloads.md) which can be used to visualize elevation profiles as well.

 ## Models that use Elevation Data